💡 How to decrease excess humidity, and prevent it from happening, in both closed and open terrariums in a few simple steps.

 Now you know how to decrease the humidity in both open and closed terrariums alike.
 It’s fairly simple and easy to do, but it can still be a headache, especially if you overwater the substrate.

-The best way to lower excess humidity is to avoid it altogether by following the steps we talked about.
-If you do make a few mistakes, don’t overthink it, and don’t stress over it.
+The best way to lower excess humidity is to avoid it altogether following the steps we talked about.
+If you do make a few mistakes, don’t overthink it and don’t stress over it.
 Messing up is a part of building terrariums (wish it wasn’t).

 Good luck, and happy terrarium building!